Kat632/PP4-LettuceEat/TESTING.md

 - Test that recipes create unique slugs, based on the title of the recipe.

 - Test that recipes with the same title will throw an error and ask the user to rename the recipe to something unique.

+- Test that recipes with an unrealistic prep or cook time will throw an error.

 - Test that recipes are saved.